Compliance and transparency

 Ethics Helpline

-We encourage everyone to report any questions, doubts or suspicions via our confidential 24/7 Ethics Helpline.
-Every complaint or concern is investigated by our Compliance organisation, and if the allegation refers to a potential substantial violation of human rights and/or environmental protection obligation, the Human Rights Officer shall directly undertake the investigation.
+We encourage everyone to report any concerns or suspicions regarding potential misconduct via our confidential 24/7 Ethics Helpline.
+Every complaint or concern is investigated by our Compliance organisation.
+If the allegation refers to a potential substantial violation of human rights and/or environmental protection obligation, the Human Rights Officer shall directly undertake the investigation.
 We take appropriate action.
+We encourage reporting of misconduct via the internal reporting channels.
+However, countries defined designated authorities that serve as whistleblower channels.
+Please find a list of external reporting channels here.

 This Statement of Compliance with Human Rights and Environmental Standards elaborates on our commitment to creating a safe and respectful workplace for our people, while also minimising risks to the environment.